jinzhan/plyr/readme.md

 ## Issues

-If you find anything weird with Plyr, please let us know using the GitHub issues tracker.
+If you find anything weird with Player, please let us know using the GitHub issues tracker.

 ## Copyright and License